Southern Christian Leadership Conference: Selma Voting Rights Movement and the march to Montgomery

 On February 18, an Alabama State Trooper shot and killed Jimmie Lee Jackson during a voting rights protest in Marion, county seat of Perry County.
 In response, James Bevel, who was directing SCLC's Selma actions, called for a march from Selma to Montgomery, and on March 7 close to 600 protesters attempted the march to present their grievances to Governor Wallace.
 Led by Reverend Hosea Williams of SCLC and John Lewis of SNCC, the marchers were attacked by State Troopers, deputy sheriffs, and mounted possemen who used tear-gas, horses, clubs, and bullwhips to drive them back to Brown Chapel.
-News coverage of this brutal assault on nonviolent demonstrators protesting for the right to vote — which became known as "Bloody Sunday" — horrified the nation.
+News coverage of this brutal assault on nonviolent demonstrators protesting for the right to vote—which became known as "Bloody Sunday"—horrified the nation.

 King, Bevel, Diane Nash and others called on clergy and people of conscience to support the black citizens of Selma.
 Thousands of religious leaders and ordinary Americans came to demand voting rights for all.
-One of them was James Reeb, a white Unitarian Universalist minister, who was savagely beaten to death on the street by Klansmen who severely injured two other ministers in the same attack.
+One of them was James Reeb, a white Unitarian Universalist minister, who was beaten to death on the street by Klansmen who severely injured two other ministers in the same attack.

 After more protests, arrests, and legal maneuvering, Federal Judge Frank M. Johnson ordered Alabama to allow the march to Montgomery.
 It began on March 21 and arrived in Montgomery on the 24th.
 On the 25th, an estimated 25,000 protesters marched to the steps of the Alabama capitol in support of voting rights where King spoke.
 Within five months, Congress and President Lyndon Johnson responded to the enormous public pressure generated by the Selma Voting Rights Movement by enacting into law the Voting Rights Act of 1965.